Blog

 Commercial Real Estate (CRE) Construction Loans

-Commercial Real Estate Construction Loans are typically secured by a first mortgage or deed of trust and backed by a purchase or takeout agreement from a permanent lender.
-Most U.S. states use a first mortgage to secure these loans, but about 20 states use a deed of trust, which is a legal title in the property that is transferred to a trustee.
+Commercial real estate construction loans are typically secured by a first mortgage or deed of trust and backed by a purchase or takeout agreement from a permanent lender.
+Some U.S. states use a first mortgage to secure these loans, but about 20 states use a deed of trust, which is a legal title in the property that is transferred to a trustee.
 The trustee then holds the deed as security for the loan between a borrower and lender.
 A takeout agreement is a written certification that the lender will provide permanent long-term financing at a point when the project reaches a specified stage.

-Larger building projects generally make monthly progress payments totaling up to 90 percent of the value.
-This type of progress payment plan then holds back 10 percent of the total loan amount as final payment.
-This holdback is called Retainage, and it is deliberately withheld to ensure that the contractor completes the construction project.
+Larger building projects generally make monthly progress payments totaling up to 90% of the value.
+This type of progress payment plan then holds back 10% of the total loan amount as final payment.
+This holdback is called retainage, and it is deliberately withheld to ensure that the contractor completes the construction project.

 Residential Construction Loans

-According to the NAHB, community banks account for nearly 50 percent of all residential construction loans on the market.
+According to the NAHB, community banks account for nearly 50% of all residential construction loans on the market.
 Moreover, the combined total of individual residential construction loans may represent a large part of a fund portfolio for banks with assets between $100 million and $1 billion.
-In contrast, banks with between $1 billion and $10 billion in assets hold a much lower percent of residential construction loans relative to their non-residential construction and land loans.
+In contrast, banks with between $1 billion and $10 billion in assets hold a much lower percentage of residential construction loans relative to their non-residential construction and land loans.

 Residential tract development loans finance the development of five or more units.
 Examples include a residential building lot, a detached single-family home, an attached single-family home, or a residence in an apartment house.
 The lending institution needs to obtain an appraisal that includes the entire tract of land, the projected market value upon completion, as well as the current value of the property.